serowsii/serowsii/README.md

 - 👋 Hi, I’m @serowsii
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and web development
 - 🌱 I’m currently learning data analytics and all the software tools involved in data analysis
 - 💞️ I’m looking to collaborate on data analytics projects